 It’s possible some of your competitors carry the same retail items but at a lower price.
-Respond by providing a complementary gift for a period of time.
+Respond by providing a complimentary gift for a period of time.
 Another option is to provide free shipping on products.

 Consider holding networking events or seminars for clients.
-Clients can meet each other and at the same time learn about new treatments, massage or tips for how to care for their skin and extend the benefit of a massage at home.
+Clients can meet each other and, at the same time, learn about new treatments, massage, or tips for how to care for their skin and extend the benefit of a massage at home.

 Whatever you do, don’t let your competitors influence your business.
 Your spa or massage practice is unique.
-Keep it that way and let your pricing reflect your value.
+Keep it that way, and let your pricing reflect your value.